-Rights Responsibilities While you are receiving services in the hospital, your rights include the following: You also have responsibilities as a patient: 1 You have the right to considerate and respectful care, regardless of your disabilities, age, race, color, religion, sex or national origin.
+Rights Responsibilities While you are receiving services in the hospital, your rights include the following: You also have responsibilities as a patient: 1 You have the right to considerate and respectful care, regardless of disability, age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, ethnicity, socioeconomic status, veteran status, family status or other protected classes.
 This includes interpretive services and assistive devices when needed.
 This hospital works to provide care efficiently and fairly to all patients and the community.
 You and your visitors are responsible for being respectful of the needs of other patients, staff and the hospital.
 2 You have the right to appropriate pain assessment and management.
 You have a responsibility to cooperate with staff efforts to assess and manage your pain as safely as possible.
-3 You have the right to be well-informed about your illness, possible treatments, likely outcome and to discuss this information with your doctor.
-You have the right to be addressed by your preferred name, to know the names and roles of people treating you and to participate in the development of your plan of care.
-You have the right to have your family and physician promptly notified of your admission to the hospital.
+3 You have the right to be well-informed about your illness, possible treatments, and likely outcome and to discuss this information with your doctor.
+You have the right to be addressed by your preferred name, to know the names and roles of people treating you, and to participate in the development of your plan of care.
 You are responsible for providing information about your health, including past illnesses, hospital stays, and use of prescription and over-the-counter medicines, including vitamins and herbal supplements.
 You are responsible for asking questions when you do not understand information or instructions.
-It is your responsibility to provide your physician's name and updated contact names and numbers for family members.
 4 You have the right to consent to or refuse a treatment, as permitted by law, throughout your hospital stay.
 If you refuse a recommended treatment, you are entitled to receive other appropriate care and services that the hospital provides or transfer to another health care provider.
 If you believe you cannot follow through with your treatment, you are responsible for telling your doctor.
 5 You have the right to have advance directives, such as an Advance Care Plan or Appointment of Health Care Agent.
 These documents express your choices about your future care or name someone to decide if you cannot speak for yourself.
 It is the policy of The University of Tennessee Medical Center to honor advance directives.
 If you have a written advance directive, you should provide a copy to the hospital, your family and your doctor.
 You are responsible for thinking about your wishes for care at the end of life and to communicate your wishes to your family as well as to caregivers.
 6 You have the right to privacy, safety and security.
 The hospital, your doctor and others caring for you will protect your privacy, safety and security as much as possible.
 You have a responsibility to accept those intrusions on your privacy that are necessary for providing care.
 You have a responsibility to respect the privacy and security of others.
 You are responsible for securing your own valuables.
 7 You have the right to expect that treatment records are confidential unless you have given permission to release information or reporting is required or permitted by law.
 When the hospital releases records to others, such as insurers, it emphasizes that the records are confidential.
 You have a responsibility to be open and honest with caregivers.
 You have a responsibility to give permission for release of your records when this is necessary for coordinating your care or for arranging payment.
 8 You have the right to review your medical records and to have the information explained, except when restricted by law.
 It is your responsibility to ask questions about anything you do not understand.